 Art.
-28. Noone shall be elected on the first round of voting unless he has received an absolute majority of the votes which must represent at least one third of the registered voters.
-If no candidate receives the required majority, a second round of voting shall take place within ten days following the first round; at the second round a relative majority shall be sufficient for election.
+28. Noone shall be elected on the first ballot unless he has received an absolute majority of the votes which must represent at least one third of the registered voters.
+If no candidate receives the required majority, a second ballot shall take place within the ten days following the first; at the second ballot a relative majority shall be sufficient for election.
 Art.
 29. The Supreme Court shall supervise the regularity of the elections and shall centralize the results.